The Liberal Arts Major

 - One course in either Math, Natural Science, or Social Science.

 The Liberal Arts Core also includes two courses in Cultural Diversity.
 At UAS, these courses include: Alaska Native languages and culture, world languages, world history, and other approved diversity courses in anthropology, art, communication, literature, and other humanities and social sciences.
 Students who have completed study abroad courses or have transfer credits from other universities should consult with their BLA faculty advisor about whether some of those courses might fulfill this cultural diversity requirement.

 The Capstone Experience

-At the conclusion of their studies, all BLA Majors complete a Capstone experience course or project in their area of emphasis.
-The product of this Capstone experience -- thesis, written or creative work, performance or media production, research or project report -- becomes the culminating element in the Student Portfolio.
+At the conclusion of their studies, all BLA Majors complete a 499 Capstone course in their area of emphasis.
+The Capstone helps students synthesize learning and sill acquired in the undergraduate program.

-All of the options in the Liberal Arts Emphasis (42 Credits) have the same basic requirements: After a student is officially admitted to the BLA degree program, she or he must decide upon an emphasis within the Liberal Arts Major: Interdisciplinary Studies, a Designated Emphasis in Communication or Language Arts, or an Independent Design.
+All of the options in the Liberal Arts Emphasis (42 Credits) have the same basic requirements: After a student is officially admitted to the BLA degree program, she or he must decide upon an emphasis within the Liberal Arts Major: Interdisciplinary Studies, a Designated Emphasis in Alaska Native Languages and Studies or Outdoor and Adventure Studies, or an Independent Design.

 - At least 24 credits must be completed at the upper-division level.

 - A minimum of 18 credits completed through UAS.

 - A Capstone course or experience.